ydataai/ydata-profiling/docsrc/source/pages/getting_started/installation.rst

 From source
 -----------

-Download the source code by cloning the repository or by pressing `'Download ZIP' <https://github.com/ydataai/pandas-profiling/archive/master.zip>`_ on this page.
+Download the source code by cloning the repository or by clicking on `'Download ZIP' <https://github.com/ydataai/pandas-profiling/archive/master.zip>`_.
 Install it by navigating to the uncompressed directory and running:

 .. code-block:: console